Aliases for MUC5B Gene

 External Ids for MUC5B Gene

 This gene encodes a member of the mucin family of proteins, which are highly glycosylated macromolecular components of mucus secretions.
 This family member is the major gel-forming mucin in mucus.
 It is a major contributor to the lubricating and viscoelastic properties of whole saliva, normal lung mucus and cervical mucus.
 This gene has been found to be up-regulated in some human diseases, including sinus mucosa of chronic rhinosinusitis (CRS), CRS with nasal polyposis, chronic obstructive pulmonary disease (COPD) and H. pylori-associated gastric disease, and it may be involved in the pathogenesis of these diseases. [provided by RefSeq, Jul 2010]

 GeneCards Summary for MUC5B Gene

 MUC5B (Mucin 5B, Oligomeric Mucus/Gel-Forming) is a Protein Coding gene.
-Diseases associated with MUC5B include pulmonary fibrosis, idiopathic and pneumonia.
-Among its related pathways are O-linked glycosylation and Transport to the Golgi and subsequent modification.
-An important paralog of this gene is OTOG.
+Diseases associated with MUC5B include Pulmonary Fibrosis, Idiopathic and Panbronchiolitis, Diffuse.
+Among its related pathways are Defective C1GALT1C1 causes Tn polyagglutination syndrome (TNPS) and Metabolism of proteins.
+An important paralog of this gene is MUC5AC.

 Gel-forming mucin that is thought to contribute to the lubricating and viscoelastic properties of whole saliva and cervical mucus.